Marion A S Ross

 Back in the university, Marion continued her research and teaching and instigated a number of successful careers.
 She maintained a lifelong interest in music, especially for the organ.

-You can see items relating to Marion Ross in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Marion Ross featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.